Mitigating Memorization In Language Models: Appendix

 \subsubsection{Memorized Data Extraction for Pythia Models}

 We follow the methods outlined in \cite{chang2024localization} to extract two datasets of memorized text, one each from Pythia 2.8B and 6.9B. \cite{chang2024localization} considers a sequence to be memorized by an LM if it is able to produce completions that \enquote{nearly reconstruct} the original suffix, given an input prefix sequence; this definition is more relaxed than the one we consider in this work (\autoref{def:memorization}), which deems a sequence to be memorized only if the LM can reconstruct the suffix verbatim using greedy decoding.
 Therefore, we analyze how many of the sequences from \cite{chang2024localization} fit our definition of memorization, \autoref{def:memorization}, when considering ($n$ = 72, $k$ = 32). \autoref{fig:pythia_train} shows how memorization grows over training as model perplexity (a general metric of model performance) decreases (desirable).
 Memorization over training and perplexity over training for Pythia 2.8/6.9 can be visualized in \autoref{fig:pythia_train}.
+We evaluate Pythia model perplexity over 1632 randomly sampled sequences of the Pile \citep{pile}, following the same random sampling procedure as \citep{chang2024localization}.